FedericaBellini22/CVProject-2024/README.md

 - Copy the entire content of the above Markdown into your repository’s `README.md` file.
 - Customize the GitHub repository URL (`git clone https://github.com/your-username/parking-lot-occupancy-detection.git`) and paths as necessary.
 - Add the correct `requirements.txt` if applicable to your project.

-Let me know if you'd like further adjustments!